samekshareddy/Smart-SparkNotes/README.md

 To start the server run,

-python UI.py.
+1. python UI.py.

-Navigate to the link specified in the output of the above program.
+2. Navigate to the link specified in the output of the above program.

+#### Notes

+1. Once clicking on the upload button, please wait for the file to get uploaded.
+There is no progess button since the UI is still in progress.

-To get the full summary of the paper, enable full summary checkbox.
+2. To get the full summary of the paper, enable full summary checkbox.
-To get summary of specfic sections, mention comma seperated headings in the text book.
+3. To get summary of specfic sections, mention comma seperated headings in the text box.
-Query can be specified in its respective text box.
+4. Query can be specified in its respective text box.
-Number of sentences for the summary should be specified.
+5. Number of sentences for the summary should be specified.
+6. The summary takes a while (100-140 sec) to get generated.